nyathea/aviary/README.md

 # aviary
 Modern Twitter/X tweak for iOS/iPadOS/macOS, focused on stability

-This tweak is made to be modular and comes in 3 flavors, which can be specified at compile:
+## This tweak comes in 3 flavors :

 `aviary-base` - This is the base tweak, for use with the stock Twitter/X client.